What is Phone Number Verification & How is it Reliable?

 Recognize fraud patterns early.
 Discover more here.

-How Does It Work?
+How Does Phone Verification Work?

 How does Phone Verification work?

-The procedure itself is relatively simple.
+The process itself is relatively simple.
 Whenever the company needs to verify the client’s phone number, it will send them a one-time password (OTP) via short message or “text to speech” message if SMS is not possible.
 The person will then need to type out the password in the required field.

 • Global coverage